Navid200/xDrip/docs/Nightscout/Restart.md

 #### **Note**
 You run Nightscout on a Google Cloud virtual machine that you created as a part of the original installation.
 If you look under installation on the Google Cloud Nightscout [main page](./GoogleCloud.md), you will see the "Virtual Machine" heading link you must have followed during installation.

-Therefore, restarting the virtual machine will restart the server.
+Therefore, restarting the virtual machine means restarting the server.